zimolzak/birthday-party/list.md

 Many of these are very fun, but either I don't "need" them, or I would use them but not all that often.
 I would be very happy to receive any of them!

+- Video games for PS5
+    - Gran Turismo 7
+    - MLB The Show 25

 - **Old-timey "straight key"** for Morse code.
 Search eBay for "navy flameproof" or "vintage straight key."
 J-38 key is another classic